viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-prerequisites.md

 ms.date: 09/27/2024
 ---

-# Microsoft Connected Cache for Enterprise and Education Requirements (Public Preview)
+# Microsoft Connected Cache for Enterprise and Education Requirements

-This article details the requirements and recommendations for using Microsoft Connected Cache for Enterprise and Education (MCCE).
+This article details the requirements and recommendations for using Microsoft Connected Cache for Enterprise and Education (MCC).

 ## Licensing requirements

-- **Valid Azure subscription**: To use the Microsoft Connected Cache for Enterprise and Education (MCCE) service, you'll need a valid Azure subscription that can be used to provision the necessary [Azure resources](/azure/cloud-adoption-framework/govern/resource-consistency/resource-access-management).
+- **Valid Azure subscription**: To use the Microsoft Connected Cache for Enterprise and Education (MCC) service, you'll need a valid Azure subscription that can be used to provision the necessary [Azure resources](/azure/cloud-adoption-framework/govern/resource-consistency/resource-access-management).

     If you don't have an Azure subscription already, you can create an Azure [pay-as-you-go](https://azure.microsoft.com/offers/ms-azr-0003p/) account, which requires a credit card for verification purposes.
 For more information, see the [Azure Free Account FAQ](https://azure.microsoft.com/free/free-account-faq/).